osg-htc/docs/docs/data/stashcache/install-origin.md

-Installing the StashCache Origin
+Installing the OSDF Origin
 ================================

 !!! warning
     If you want to run origins for authenticated and unauthenticated data, you **must** run them on separate hosts.
     This requires registering a resource for each host.
-    This requirement will be removed in a future version of StashCache.

-This document describes how to install a StashCache origin service.
-This service allows an organization to export its data to the StashCache data federation.
+This document describes how to install an Open Science Data Federation (OSDF) origin service.
+This service allows an organization to export its data to the data federation.

 !!! note
     The _origin_ must be registered with the OSG prior to joining the data federation.
 You may start the